Phileosopher/dehoard/notes/NAG/legal/nag legal.md

 [Wex | Wex | US Law | LII / Legal Information Institute](https://www.law.cornell.edu/wex)
 - a tool for legal research, costs money for full use

+LEGALLY SAFE:
+Get the title released for the car or house
+1 get the info beforehand
+2 submit it ASAP
+Protects from everything associated with you and the car